armadito/armadito-av/libuhuru/README.md

 To install the needed headers:

-- Ubuntu: `apt-get install libglib2.0-dev libmagic-dev libxml2-dev`
+- Ubuntu: `apt-get install automake autoconf libtool libglib2.0-dev libmagic-dev libxml2-dev libjson-c-dev`
 - CentOS: ...

 If you want to build documentation, you will need the following additional tools: